avo-hq/docs.avohq.io/docs/3.0/licensing.md

   config.display_license_request_timeout_error = false
 end
 ```

 ## Purchase a license

-You can purchase a license on the [purchase](https://avohq.io/purchase/pro) page.
+You can purchase a license from the [pricing](https://avohq.io/pricing) page.

 ## License validation